neelriyer/neelriyer.github.io/_posts/2020-12-20-Auto-Censoring-Swear-Words-using-Fastaudio.md

 ```

-# Create Datasets
+# Creating the Dataset

 First we'll need to create a dataset.

 After a lot of searching I managed to find a swear word dataset that was somewhat suitable for my purposes.
-I'll be using a dataset from [`the abuse project`](https://github.com/theabuseproject/tapad) which is available on github.
+I'll be using a dataset from the abuse project which is available on [github](https://github.com/theabuseproject/tapad).

 ```